Jingo88/bestMovies/README.md

 #Movie Lister

 Hello wonderful students!
 This tutorial was written as an outline for how to build a full fledged movie application.
+I have also provided an example of the project in this repo.
 There are certain parameters involed so feel free to visit the **Objectives** section whenever you want to get started.

 ## Table of Contents